feliperamospinheiro/feliperamospinheiro/README.md

 # Hey 👋 Nice to meet you!
 I'm Felipe Pinheiro, a Data Analyst from Rio de Janeiro, Brazil, passionate about transforming data into actionable insights.
-Currently, I'm honing my skills in Business Intelligence, SQL, and Python to drive impactful business decisions.
+Currently, Skilled in Business Intelligence, SQL, and Python to drive impactful business decisions.

 # About Me:
 - 🤓 Graduated in Business Administration at Federal University of Rio de Janeiro (UFRJ).